 And the way he was going to do this was to use the new rising super power called Babylon to come in and take them over.

-To make the point, we saw last week God instructed Jeremiah the Prophet not just to talk, but to put in his back a huge wooden yolk – which was of course a wooden beam which would normally be placed on oxen as they ploughed the field.
+To make the point, we saw last week God instructed Jeremiah the Prophet not just to talk, but to put in his back a huge wooden yoke – which was of course a wooden beam which would normally be placed on oxen as they ploughed the field.
 This was used to show the people that God was going to use Nebuchadnezzar to basically bring them to submission and to slavery.

 So in this message, which astonishingly was not just for Judah but for all of the nations, the Lord said “Nebuchadnezzar is going take control of the world” – that is, that vicinity.

 And if you want to survive, said Jeremiah, you’re going to have to submit to Nebuchadnezzar.
 Believe it or not, if you fight Nebuchadnezzar, you will die; if you submit to him, you will live.
-So put yourself under his yolk, as painful and disciplinary as it is.
+So put yourself under his yoke, as painful and disciplinary as it is.

 That, of course, is why when you get to the New Testament, Jesus says “Come to me all ye who are labouring and heavy laden and I will give you rest.
-Take my yolk upon you.”
+Take my yoke upon you.”